korningf/arch-ops/arch-ops.md

 In the past Building software and configuration management was a black-art.

+.

 Build systems required a level of mastery usually relying on a build-master

 who knew the intricacaies of the dependencies and wrote the build scripts,

 that is all the arcane incantations required to produce consistent builds.

+.

 This is what we aim to avoid.
 We want to rule out any artisanal custom builds.

 Rather we want to use a prescriptive build, where we tell it *what* to build,

-not *how* to build, and the build system rely on a dependency management engine
+not *how* to build, the build system relies on a dependency management engine

 to resolve dependencies and compile and link the code.

+.

 In the java world, this prescriptive build framework is built around Maven.

+.

-We want a similar framework for .NET.
+We want a similar framework for .NET (we need to augment MsBuild and NuGet).

 ## Dependency Manager